Bishop Auckland: Bishops of Durham

-The castle was scheduled to re-open to visitors in November 2019, after a multi-million pound restoration project.
-The site would also include three new restaurants for visitors, with one in operation by early November 2019.

 Industrial Revolution

 By 1801, the town had a population of 1,861.
 At the end of the eighteenth century the town had no notable roads other than the Roman road, and little trade beyond weaving.
 Although, coal mining had existed on a small-scale as early as 1183 when it is mentioned in the Boldon Book, it was limited by the lack of an easy way to transport coal away from the area.
 All this changed with the arrival of railways in the early nineteenth century, which allowed large scale coal mining.
 The railways allowed coal to be mined, and then transported to the coast before being put onto ships to London and even abroad.